roblevintennis/docs/src/pages/en/reference/adapter-reference.md

 }
 ```

-With the adapter API you achieve these by implementing `createExports` in your `serverEntrypoint`:
+With the adapter API you achieve this by implementing `createExports` in your `serverEntrypoint`:

 ```js
 import { App } from 'astro/app';